 - The right to receive Social Security benefits under the father's work record

 - The right to receive veteran's benefits, if applicable

 The choice to acknowledge paternity is not a minor one.
 For mothers and fathers, once paternity is established, it means the court can make orders for child custody, visitation, health insurance, pregnancy and birth-related expenses, and more.
 Without establishing paternity, the court does not have the power to make orders regarding any of these matters.

 If a mother wants child support from the child's father and he refuses to pay it, the court will not order it until after paternity has been established.
 On the flipside, if a father wants to see his child but the mother refuses to let him, the court won't make an order about child custody or visitation until paternity is established.

 If paternity is not established through a Declaration of Paternity, the court will order genetic testing in the form of a DNA test, which is where a small cotton swab resembling a Q-tip is gently rubbed on the inside of the cheek to collect DNA-rich saliva.

 Looking for a San Diego child custody attorney to assist you in a paternity case?
-Contact Claery & Green, LLP for a free case evaluation.
+Contact Claery & Hammond, LLP for a free case evaluation.